This post was most recently updated on August 31st, 2022.6 min read.

-- October 2018:
+October 2018:

 	- We realize there’s an issue, and after internal investigation, report it to Microsoft.

 	- November 2018:

 	- Microsoft first assigns the issue to Delve team, then after some confusion closes the ticket, reopens it after my protest and assigns to what I think is their SharePoint Search team (they aren’t really very transparent about this)

 	- Microsoft posts an update and informs me, that the issue now has a “higher priority”.

 	- Microsoft confirms they’ve developed a possible fix and are testing it.

-- Microsoft posts an update to let me know the testing isn’t going very well, but they’re working on it.
+	- Microsoft posts an update to let me know the testing is slow, but they’re working on it.

 	- Microsoft lets me know the issue has now been resolved.
 I report, that the fix doesn’t seem to work on my tenant.

 	- Microsoft lets me know, that the issue was more complex than they thought.